canonical/velero-operator/CONTRIBUTING.md

 * A local RadosGW instance is created
 * S3 credentials are generated for a user `test`
 * A `testbucket` bucket is created
+* A local Azurite instance is started on port `10000`
 * The integration tests will use this local setup

 > **Note**: You can create your own S3 bucket and credentials if you prefer.
 Just ensure the `AWS_*` environment variables are set correctly.
 >
 > **Note**: RadosGW will be exposed under `$(hostname):7480`
+>
+> **Note**: Azurite will be exposed under `$(hostname):10000`

 ```bash
 CI=true tox -vve integration -- --model velero-testing
 ```

-#### 2. Reuse Local RadosGW
+#### 2. Reuse Local RadosGW and Azurite

-You can also run the integration tests and point them to an existing S3 to be used.
-This can also be the RadosGW created with `CI=true`.
-For example, set the following environment variables, before running the tests:
+You can also run the integration tests and point them to existing local instances of RadosGW and Azurite.
+For example, set the following environment variables:

 ```bash
 export AWS_ENDPOINT="http://$(hostname):7480"